 I’m a sucker for a book with a happy ending.
-I prefer it when things work out the way they’re supposed to, and by supposed to I mean the main character gets what they want and all problems and challenges are resolved.
-You just know life goes on for the characters in a happy and uncomplicated way after the last page is turned.
-I know that it’s fantasy; I don’t care.
-I like the way I feel when everything turns out all right.
+I prefer it when things work out the way they’re supposed to, and by “supposed to,” I mean the main character gets their heart’s desire, and any and all problems are tidily resolved.
+Perfect happiness and a perfect life that lasts forever after the last page is turned.

-I read a myriad of books, both fiction and non-fiction.
-I enjoy the latter – learning new things is cool; did you know that a pineapple is kind of a berry? – but when I’m down in the dumps, I want the former.
-I want the warm fuzzies you get when everything works out in a fictional world.
-I don’t need real life in my escapism, thank you very much.
+I read books all the time, both fiction and non.
+I enjoy the latter well enough: learning new things is a thrill – pineapples are berries – but when I’m down, I want to escape.
+I want the warm fuzzies you don’t get when reading about generals and war.
+I don’t need real-world endings in my escapism, thank you very much.

-The popular fiction books I read vary, from one-hour series romances to three-hour plus tomes but they tend to have satisfying resolutions in common.
-I read others, but those are mostly “should” books that Oprah recommends or that are doing the rounds in popular culture.
+The books I read range from one-hour series romances to multi-hour, complicated efforts but they all have satisfying resolutions in common.
+I read other works of fiction but generally prefer my choices over the “should” books that are doing the rounds.

-I keep most of the books I read.
-I like libraries but ownership of the stories I love seems important to me.
-I no longer let them go; books are not on the list when I’m Marie Kondo-ing my house.
+I keep many of the books I read.
+I like libraries but owning the stories I love feels vital to me; books are not on the list when I Marie Kondo my house.
 I like to revisit them, some a multiplicity of times.
-I often don’t reread the whole thing, just the last couple of chapters leading to the happy dénouement.
-I like revisiting happy times and places.
+They’re old friends.
+I don’t need to reread the whole thing, just the chapters leading to the happy dénouement.

-I used to be embarrassed by the number of books I have around the house, but with e-books came the solution.
-No one knows the little tablet you’re toting has more than eight-hundred books stored inside.
-Technology is an amazing thing, really, although you don’t technically own e-books.
-Rather, you have lifetime access to the book, until you die or the company goes under.
+I used to be embarrassed by the number of books I have around the house, but e-books brought the solution.
+No one knows the little tablet you’re toting has hundreds of books stored inside.
+Technology is terrific, although you don’t technically own the e-books.
+Instead, you have lifetime access until you die or the company becomes insolvent.
 Fingers crossed for Kindle.

-I went through a time in my life where the only books I’d read were dark and ugly.
-Things would end badly.
-True stories or fiction, the books hurt.
+There was a time in my life when the only books I’d read were dark and ugly.
+Truth or fiction, the books hurt; they were about misery, dysfunction, and pain.
 I thought they’d be an outlet for the darkness inside but reading them made things worse.
-Turns out, I need the light.
-Wallowing in the pit with other sad and damaged people, even if they’re fictional, is not helpful.
+As it turns out, counterbalancing with light is a better choice.
+Wallowing in the pit, even a fictional one, isn’t helpful.

-When things in my life are really dire, mentally and emotionally, I turn to the two rows of shelves with the oldest of the books – meaning the ones I’ve had the longest.
-I do have some technically older books, including an enormously cool dictionary I bought at a garage sale, but the shelves I’m focused on host the children’s books.
+When things in my life seem especially dire, I turn to the shelves with the oldest of books – meaning the ones I’ve had the longest.
+I have some that are technically older, including an enormous dictionary I bought at a garage sale, but the shelves I focus on when I’m in distress are those that hold the children’s books.

-Reading books I’ve already read is meditative.
-I sink into them and drift away from the world.
-I’m no longer myself, I’m in the books, unaware of things around and inside me.
-I’ve always read this way; the book takes over and I soon notice nothing else at all.
-That can be a good thing.
-Everyone needs an escape, sometimes.
+I find rereading meditative.
+I sink into the words and drift away from the world.
+I’m in the book, no longer myself, unaware of things around and inside.
+I’ve always read this way; the book takes over, and I vanish..

-I like books with happily ever after.
+I like books with a happy ever after.
 Sue me.
-There’s enough dark and ugly in the world.
-I don’t need to seek it out when I’m trying to practice selfcare.
+There’s dark and dire in the world already.
+I don’t need it in my escapes.

 What do you use to escape from the world for a while?